maurixavi/film-tracker-ruby-app/README.md

 - Enter movie details, such as title, director, release year, genre, and a brief description.
 - Rate the movies you've watched.
 - Record the date you watched the movie.
+- After adding a movie, users can edit any field to keep their collection up-to-date.

 ### Movie Details and Ratings